AdobeDocs/adobe-connect-sdk/src/pages/guides/custom_pod_structure/index.md

 At a minimum, a custom pod must include both an HTML file with a `.htm` extension, and a manifest file to list all of the files as assets called **breeze-manifest.xml**.

 Pods that use the Custom Pod SDK, will also need to include the SDK as part of the package.
-We recommend adding connect_customPodSDK.js in a folder called lib. **Do not modify this file**.
+We recommend adding `connect_customPodSDK.js` in a folder called `lib`. **Do not modify this file**.

 Additional files and directories can be added such as images, css stylesheets, javascript files and other web libraries and technologies.
 Remember to reference all of your files in the **breeze-manifest.xml**.
 Adobe Connect may generate an error if files are not properly listed.